still-dreaming-1/dreamy-dot-files/README.md

 # dreamy-dot-files
 My personal dot files

 Some people were interested in seeing my dot files.
 It will also be useful for me to be able to clone these to other machines or fresh OS installs.
-I am more interested in keeping this useful for me than being general settings that would be good lots of people.
+I am more interested in keeping this useful for me than being general settings that would be good for lots of people.

 <b>Installation instructions</b>